-Each event will follows the same format, but featuring different speakers in each location.
-Each will commence with a keynote presentation followed by presentations from graduate and early career researchers.
-There will be opportunities for questions and discussion facilitated by leading academics and experts in the field.
-Lunch and breaks will provide opportunities for discussion and networking.A full conference proceedings for each event and an edited book of selected papers from across all 3 events.
+A public research conference providing an opportunity for selected graduate and early career researchers to present their research across an international audience.
+Each event commences with a keynote presentation followed by presentations from graduate and early career researchers.
+There are opportunities for questions and discussion facilitated by leading academics and experts in the field.
+Lunch and breaks will provide opportunities for discussion and networking.

-Part of a growing international network of educators, architects, researchers and peak groups, researching and working to build understanding of how learning spaces influence teaching and learning in schools, hospitals, universities and libraries.
+Be part of a growing international network of educators, architects, researchers and peak groups, researching and working to build understanding of how learning spaces influence teaching and learning in schools, hospitals, universities and libraries.